Revisiting the phenomenologically emergent dark energy model: is non-zero equation of state of dark matter favored by DESI DR2?: Introduction

-Specifically, \citet{Li:2019yem} proposed a novel dark energy model termed the Phenomenologically Emergent Dark Energy (PEDE) with a motivation of alleviating the Hubble tension.
+{Specifically, motivated by the current status of cosmological observations and the significant tensions in the estimated values of some key parameters within the $\Lambda$CDM model, Li and Shafieloo \cite{Li:2019yem} proposed a novel dark energy model called the phenomenologically emergent dark energy (PEDE).
 Keeping in mind the idea of a minimal cosmology, the PEDE model shares the same parameters as the $\Lambda$CDM model.
 However, the cause of cosmic acceleration is a function that exhibits a hyperbolic tangent behavior with an embedded logarithmic function.
-Due to its simplicity and ability to alleviate the Hubble tension, the PEDE framework has been extensively discussed and extended by researchers \cite{Pan:2019hac,Yang:2020ope,Li:2020ybr,Hernandez-Almada:2020uyr,DiValentino:2021rjj,Alestas:2021luu,Yang:2021eud,Yang:2022kho,Liu:2022mpj,Keeley:2022ojz,John:2023fsy,Cozzumbo:2024vxw,Hernandez-Almada:2024ost,Liu:2024wne,Wang:2024dcx,Liu:2024dlf,Liu:2025mub,Manoharan:2025uix}.
-Interestingly, \citet{Yao:2023ybs} considered a free dark matter equation of state (EoS) parameter within the PEDE framework, referred to as the PEDE+$w_{\rm dm}$ model, and found a preference for a negative dark matter EoS parameter at the $2\sigma$ confidence level.
+An interesting feature of the PEDE function is that it is negligible at early times, meaning it does not impact the physical processes of the early universe, but its contribution gradually emerges at later times, producing the observed late-time acceleration.
+In ref.~\cite{Li:2019yem}, the results of an analysis based on CMB, BAO, and SN datasets show that the PEDE model significantly outperforms $\Lambda$CDM, demonstrating its potential to alleviate the Hubble tension.
+Subsequently, Pan \emph{et al.} \cite{Pan:2019hac} primarily used CMB observational data to demonstrate the alleviation of the Hubble tension at the $1\sigma$ confidence level.} Due to its simplicity and ability to alleviate the Hubble tension, the PEDE framework has been extensively discussed and extended by researchers \cite{Yang:2020ope,Li:2020ybr,Hernandez-Almada:2020uyr,DiValentino:2021rjj,Alestas:2021luu,Yang:2021eud,Yang:2022kho,Liu:2022mpj,Keeley:2022ojz,John:2023fsy,Cozzumbo:2024vxw,Hernandez-Almada:2024ost,Wang:2024dcx,Liu:2024dlf,Liu:2025mub,Manoharan:2025uix}.
+Interestingly, Yao \emph{et al.} \cite{Yao:2023ybs} considered a free dark matter equation of state (EoS) parameter within the PEDE framework, referred to as the PEDE+$w_{\rm dm}$ model, and found a preference for a negative dark matter EoS parameter at the $2\sigma$ confidence level.

 In fact, while the dark matter EoS parameter is commonly set to zero in most cosmological models (indicating that dark matter is pressureless or cold), this assumption faces both observational and theoretical challenges \cite{Bullock:2017xww}.
-Therefore, a more general approach is to treat the dark matter EoS parameter as a free parameter, and it is particularly important to use observational data to examine whether it is consistent with zero, as demonstrated by several relevant studies (see, e.g., refs. \cite{Muller:2004yb,Kumar:2012gr,Murgia:2017lwo,Gariazzo:2017pzb,Murgia:2018now,Kopp:2018zxp,Schneider:2018xba,Kumar:2019gfl,Ilic:2020onu,Najera:2020smt,Pan:2022qrr}).
+Therefore, a more general approach is to treat the dark matter EoS parameter as a free parameter, and it is particularly important to use observational data to examine whether it is consistent with zero, as demonstrated by several relevant studies (see, e.g., refs. \cite{Muller:2004yb,Kumar:2012gr,Murgia:2017lwo,Gariazzo:2017pzb,Murgia:2018now,Kopp:2018zxp,Schneider:2018xba,Kumar:2019gfl,Ilic:2020onu,Najera:2020smt,Pan:2022qrr,Yao:2023qve,Liu:2025mob}).